jmailman/dsp/lessons/statistics/07-statistics.md

 This questions asks you to examine the function that produces random numbers.
 Is it really random?
 A good way to test that is to examine the pmf and cdf of the list of random numbers and visualize the distribution.
 If you're not sure what pmf is, read more about it in Chapter 3.

 ### Q4.
 [Think Stats Chapter 5 Exercise 1](5-1-blue_men.md) (normal distribution of blue men)
 This is a classic example of hypothesis testing using the normal distribution.
 The effect size used here is the Z-statistic.

 ### Q5.
 Bayesian (Elvis Presley twin)

 Bayes' Theorem is an important tool in understanding what we really know, given evidence of other information we have, in a quantitative way.
 It helps incorporate conditional probabilities into our conclusions.

 Elvis Presley had a twin brother who died at birth.
 What is the probability that Elvis was an identical twin?
 Assume we observe the following probabilities in the population: fraternal twin is 1/125 and identical twin is 1/300.

->> REPLACE THIS TEXT WITH YOUR RESPONSE
+#### Bayesian analysis of the Elvis-twin-brother question
+To solve this problem about Elvis's twin brother, consider the space of probabilities involving all twins in general within the entire space of possibilities and types of twins within this.

+Since the categories of fraternal and identical twins are mutually exclusive and also exhaustive of twins generally, the probability of being a twin is simply the probability of being either a fraternal or identical twin, which is the sum of the two probabilities.
+This makes the problem of identical-twin likelihood one of computing the proportion that identical twins take up within the space that twins take up.

+Let **P(F)** be the probability of being a _fraternal_ twin, **P(D)** be the probability of being an _identical_ twin, and **P(T)** be the probability of just being a _twin_.

+**P(T) = P(F) + P(D)** = 1/125 + 1/300 = 425/37500 = 17/1500

+The problem is asking for P(D|T), that is, the probability that Elvis's brother was an identical twin, given that he was a twin.

+Bayes's theorem states:

+**P(D|T)  =   P(T|D)P(D) / P(T)** = 1*1/300 / (17/1500) = 5/17 = 0.29

 ---